 (d) the prohibition of the reproductive cloning of human beings.

 The genetic modification of human embryos would violate these provisions.

 Another concern with allowing germline modification, even in a limited form, is that it can create a "slippery slope"; if researchers are allowed to use it to limit the transmission of even a few specified diseases, why shouldn't its use be allowed to limit any disease?
 And if it is allowed to increase well-being by treating disease, why not allow it to increase well-being by "enhancing" non-disease traits?
-MtDNA plays a critical role in cellular energy production and it is conceivable that if mitochondria transfer were made legal that some would propose using it to increase the athletic ability, decrease the risk of obesity, or increase the longevity, for example, of their children.
+MtDNA plays a critical role in cellular energy production and it is conceivable that if 3-person embryos were made legal that some would propose their creation in order to increase the athletic ability, decrease the risk of obesity, or increase the longevity, for example, of their children.